 She told us to wait as the Chowkidar was on its way.
 She asked us to come in.
 But we politely refused and instead decided to wait outside her home.
 A little later a young man arrived and asked us what the matter was.
 He was the forest guard, in charge of FRH whom the young officer had called a little while ago.

 He rang someone up and asked him to come quickly.
 Soon the man arrived, he was the Chowkidar of FRH.
 He asked us to follow him and asked whether we would have food.

 ‘Yes, sure’, we said as we were hungry and had only one prantha in the morning.
 We further asked whether he could prepare chicken for us.

 Nikhil went with chowkidar to buy raw chicken and other provisions for dinner and breakfast.
 Soon we were on our way to the FRH.
 On the first look at the rooms and dining area we became ecstatic.
 We knew we have hit a jackpot.
 For about an hour or so we were so excited that we did not know what to do.
 We just kept looking at the romantic place and the entire setting.

 After a while we decided to part for the day.
 Bade good night and went inside our respective rooms.
 It was such a lovely room.
-As soon as we went to bed it started raining.
+It started raining.
 Gradually the intensity of rain increased.
 We went to sleep anyhow.

 Suddenly there was a huge thunder followed by lightening.
 My wife erupted and clung to me with loud shriek and shudder.
-Electricity went off.
-The huge thunder and lightning followed a streak of smaller but similar pattern for over half an hour.
-Occasionally thunderstorm and lightening became louder and the electricity went off each time thereafter.
+Light went off.
+A streak of smaller but similar pattern followed for several minutes and the process kept on repeating throughout the night.

-After sometime thunderstorm and lightning subsided and we went to deep sleep once again but before that we were witness to the loudest and longest spell of thunderstorm and lightening in our life.
-It felt as if lightning would fall on us and engulf us in her lap forever.
+It was almost morning when the thunderstorm and lightning subsided.
+It was perhaps the loudest and longest spell of thunderstorm and lightening we had ever experienced in life.
+It felt as if lightning would fall on us and engulf us in her lap forever………………..!!!